heig-vd-dai-course/heig-vd-dai-course/12-java-tcp-programming/COURSE_MATERIAL.md

 - Java UDP programming
   - How does UDP work?
   - How does it compare to TCP?
-  - How to create UDP network applications using the DatagramSocket API
+  - How to create UDP network applications
   - How to make usage of UDP specificities to create efficient network applications
   - Implement the _"Temperature monitoring"_ application using UDP